CartoDB/carto-selfhosted/README.md

 5. Run `docker-compose up -d`
 6. If there are open sessions in web browsers they should refresh the page.
 Otherwise they might get errors

-### Migrate from Docker Compose deployment to K8s / Helm
+### Migrate from Docker Compose deployment to Kubernetes

-To migrate your CARTO self Hosted from Docker Compose deployment to K8s / Helm you need to follow this generic steps:
+To migrate your CARTO Self Hosted from Docker Compose deployment to [Kubernetes / Helm](https://github.com/CartoDB/carto-selfhosted-helm) you need to follow this generic steps:

+⚠️ Migration incurs in downtime.
+To minimize it, reduce the DNS TTL before starting the process

-* Preconditions:
+- Preconditions:
-  * You have a running self hosted deployed with docker compose i.e using a Google Compute engine instance.
+  - You have a running Self Hosted deployed with Docker Compose i.e using a Google Compute engine instance.
-  * You have configured external databases (Redis and postgresql)
+  - You have configured external databases (Redis and PostgreSQL)
-  * You have a K8s cluster to deploy the new self hosted and credentials to deploy
+  - You have a K8s cluster to deploy the new self hosted and credentials to deploy
-  * You have received a new customer package from CARTO with  carto-values.yaml and carto-secrets.yaml files
+  - You have received a new customer package from CARTO with carto-values.yaml and carto-secrets.yaml files

 - Steps to migrate
-   1. Allow network connectivity from k8s nodes to  your pre-existing databases. (i.e (Cloud SQL connection notes)[https://github.com/CartoDB/carto-selfhosted/README.md#cloud-sql-connection-configuration])
+   1. Allow network connectivity from k8s nodes to your pre-existing databases. [i.e (Cloud SQL connection notes](https://github.com/CartoDB/carto-selfhosted/README.md#cloud-sql-connection-configuration))
-   2. Create a customizations.yaml with client customizations environment variables following [this instructions](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations), keeping the same external database connection settings, [Postgres](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-postgres) and [Redis](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-redis).
+   2. Create a `customizations.yaml` following [this instructions](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations).
+Keep the same external database connection settings you are using in CARTO for Docker.
+[Postgres](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-postgres) and [Redis](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-redis).

-> ⚠️ NOTE: Do not trust in the default values and fill all variables related to database connections, example below
+> ⚠️ NOTE: Do not trust the default values and fill all variables related to database connections, example:

 ```yaml
 externalPostgresql:
   host: "<yourPostgresqlHost"